 In RAN#93, the UE RF FR1 WID revision was approved in [6] in which following objective was included.

+5) Specify the solution that prevent transmission power dropping on the cell with lower priority order for FR1 and FR2 CA

+The solution applies for both intra-band UL CA and inter-band UL CA within the same frequency range.

+Update RAN1, RAN2 specification on the impact of the solution if any

 In RAN1#106-e-bis, the LS was replied in [7].